Slip Resistance Testing Standards in 2018

 The English XL’s actuating valve pressurizes the actuating cylinder and drives the test foot onto the surface being tested.
 The ASTM slip resistance test procedure required the operator to “fully depress the actuating valve for approximately 1/2 second”.
 This valve is sensitive to the amount of force or speed used by the operator to depress it (no doubt a part of the precision problem), which raises the possibility that the operator can unwittingly (or wittingly) influence the result according to his or her preconceived notion of whether the floor is slippery or non-slip.

-English XL and Brungraber Mark III users often cite that their instrument has passed the ASTM F2508-13 standard called the “Standard Practice for Validation, Calibration, and Certification of Walkway Tribometers Using Reference Surfaces”.
+English XL and Brungraber Mark III users often cite that their instrument has passed the ASTM F2508-16e1 standard called the “Standard Practice for Validation, Calibration, and Certification of Walkway Tribometers Using Reference Surfaces”.
 Although it is necessary for a tribometer to pass this test, it is not sufficient in validating a scientific slip test instrument.
 This test is often conducted and interpreted by people who have a vested interest in their tribometer having passed the test, and it should not be solely relied upon in deciding whether a slip tester is trustworthy in predicting human traction.
 An internationally accepted, reliable slip test device will have been found to correlate well with Variable-Angle ramp tests of human traction, have an official (not withdrawn) test method, and be able to provide a reasonable precision statement as required by all official standard-creating agencies.
 ASTM F2508 is based on a study that was conducted at the USC Medical Center, which asked tribometer owners to test four different surfaces and rank them in order of slip resistance.
 Its findings were published in 2010.
 The only tribometers that were found to correctly rank the four samples in this study were the pendulum and the Brungraber Mark II and Mark III.
 However, the Brungraber devices are not capable of a “reasonable precision statement”, which means every user of this instrument will get a much different answer on the same floor, making it an unreliable and unscientific instrument for measuring pedestrian slip resistance.
+Users of the Brungraber Mark IIIB and English XL will cite that their instruments passed ASTM F2508, but the English XL passed it AFTER the initial study, and failed it during the study (before the correct answers were published).
+The pendulum will always pass ASTM F2508, and here is just one published, peer-reviewed study showing it passes.

 ANSI A1264.2 is for Provision of Slip Resistance in the Workplace (2006).
 This standard is published by ANSI (American National Standards Institute) and references two ASTM standards that now no longer exist, as well as ASTM F609 (see below).